Zilliqa/scilla-docs/docs/source/scilla-in-depth.rst

 - ``f := x`` : Update mutable field  ``f`` with value ``x``.

 One can also read from the blockchain state.
-A blockchain state consists of certain values associated with their block, for instance, the ``BLOCKNUMBER``.
+A blockchain state consists of certain values associated with a block, for instance, the ``BLOCKNUMBER``.

 - ``x <- & BLOCKNUMBER`` reads from the blockchain state variable ``BLOCKNUMBER`` into ``x``.